-If you read at the same place in your bed, then this is a good option for you.
+Headboard reading lights are a good option, If you read at the same place in your bed.
 You do not have to charge the light, remember where it is, or manage it any way.
 Once installed, you just turn the light on and start reading.

 How many lumens of light is enough for reading at night or reading in bed?

 You only need a few lumens focused properly on to the book or the Kindle, that you are reading, so that it is bright enough for you to read without stressing your eyes.
-Usually, 25 to 50 lumens are enough.
+Usually, 25 to 50 lumens/square metres are enough.

 And that is what most LED clip-on book lights, or reading lamps produce.
 Most of the best book lights have the option to also adjust the brightness, by adjusting the lumens.
 There are buttons on the head or the base of the book light that you click to change the lumens, hence brightness.